Sinus Infection (Sinusitis)

 - Can sinus infection or sinusitis be prevented?

 For sinusitis caused by virus infection, no antibiotic treatment is required.
 Frequently recommended treatments include pain and fever medications (such as acetaminophen [Tylenol]), decongestants and mucolytics (medication that dissolve or breakdown mucous, for example, guaifenesin.

 Bacterial infection of the sinuses is suspected when facial pain, nasal discharge resembling pus, and symptoms persist for longer than a week and are not responding to OTC nasal medications.
 Acute sinus infection from bacteria is usually treated with antibiotic therapy aimed at treating the most common bacteria known to cause sinus infection, since it is unusual to be able to get a reliable culture without aspirating the sinuses.

 The five most common bacteria causing sinus infections are Streptococcus pneumoniae, Haemophilus influenzae, Moraxella catarrhalis, Staphylococcus aureus, and Streptococcus pyogenes.
 The antibiotics that are effective treatment for sinus infection must be able to kill these bacterial types.
 Although amoxicillin (Amoxil) is an acceptable first antibiotic for an uncomplicated acute sinus infection, many physicians choose amoxicillin-clavulanate (Augmentin) as the first-line drug for treatment of a suspected bacterial sinus infection because it is usually effective against most of the species and strains of bacteria that cause the disease.

-In the penicillin allergic individual, cefaclor (Ceclor), loracarbef (Lorabid), clarithromycin (Biaxin), azithromycin (Zithromax), sulfamethoxazole (Gantanol), trimethoprim (Bactrim, Septra) ciproflaxin, and other antibiotics may be used as first choices.
+In the penicillin allergic individual, cefaclor (Ceclor), loracarbef (Lorabid), clarithromycin (Biaxin), azithromycin (Zithromax), sulfamethoxazole (Gantanol), trimethoprim (Bactrim, Septra) ciprofloxin (Cipro), and other antibiotics may be used as first choices.
 If a patient is not improving after five days of treatment with amoxicillin, the patient may be switched to one of the above drugs or amoxicillin-clavulanate (Augmentin).
 Generally, an effective antibiotic needs to be continued for a minimum of 10-14 days.
-It is however not unusual to need to treat sinus infection for 14-21 days.
+However, it is not unusual to need to treat sinus infection for 14-21 days.
 Some antibiotics are now thought to also reduce inflammation, independent of the anitbacterial activity.
 Continue Reading